 Azrael, Deborah; Barber, Catherine; Mercy, James.
 Linking data to save lives: Recent progress in establishing a National Violent Death Reporting System.
 Harvard Health Policy Review.
 2001; 2:38-42.

 3. A violent death reporting system will be useful for policy evaluation

-This article highlights the benefits of surveillance systems for various social issues (e.g. economics, crime, public health).
-It shows the how the additional information provided by a national violent death reporting system can be used for policy evaluation.
+This article highlights the benefits of surveillance systems for various social issues (e.g., economics, crime, public health).
+It shows how the additional information provided by a national violent death reporting system can be used for policy evaluation.